 The contractual payment indicator and the code [ACTU] for actual payment should be used only when there is a contractual payment agreement on the account.
 If not, the indicator should not be used.

-For account holders with contractual payment agreement, the contractual payment indicator allows an account servicer to inform the account holder whether the payment was executed upon receipt of the proceeds from the issuer [ACTU] or not [CONT], and hence whether the payment may be reversed.
+For account owners with contractual payment agreement, the contractual payment indicator allows an account servicer to inform the account owner whether the payment was executed upon receipt of the proceeds from the issuer [ACTU] or not [CONT], and hence whether the payment may be reversed.